 Time Unit: The time unit for frequency and Start Delay.

 Scatter-Gather Router is the most used routing event processor.
 It can send a request message to more than one target concurrently.
 This router then collects responses from all routes and aggregates them back into one response.

 29) What are the error types in MuleSoft?

 The advantages of SOAP are:

-SOAP is the perfect medium that is developed for web service to talk with client applications.
+SOAP is the perfect medium that is developed for web services to talk with client applications.

-SOAP is a light-weight protocol which can be used for data interchange between applications.
+SOAP is a lightweight protocol that can be used for data interchange between applications.

-SOAP protocol can work any programming language based applications on Windows and Linux platforms.
+SOAP protocol can work with any programming language-based applications on Windows and Linux platforms.

 It does not require customization to run the web services built on the SOAP protocol to work on the WWW.

 A mule data integrator is a tool that is used for mapping data by visualizing it.
 It offers a drag-and-drop feature to make a developer’s coding process easier.